Lava Beds National Monument

 National Park Service

 I'm not a fan of caves.
 Although we visited them as kids and about gave my Dad a heart attack, I hadn't even tried to go down into as much as a gold mine in years.
 This is until Chris and I explored some caves at Pinnacles National Park last year.
 Although it certainly made my heart race, I found the caves very interested and had a great time.
 I found myself in Oregon for a few days of solo adventuring, so thought I would check out the Lava Beds National Monument.
-Although you can learn more about the Battles that were fought here as well as the Wildlife Sanctuary, I was mostly interested in the Lava Tube Caves
+Although you can learn more about the Battles that were fought here as well as the Wildlife Sanctuary, I was mostly interested in the Lava Tube Caves.

 I was driving from Klamath Falls, Oregon and made my way to the Lava Beds National Monument via Merrill, Oregon.